lordachoo/pixTools/sourceRulesGen/README.md

-# Source Rules Generator
+# Source Based Routing Rules Generator

 A bash utility script for generating source-based routing rules for network interfaces using NetworkManager.

 ## Overview

 This tool automatically generates NetworkManager CLI commands to set up source-based routing rules for multiple network interfaces.
 It extracts the actual IP addresses and subnet information from the interfaces and creates appropriate routing rules and routes.
+It also generates complementary direct routes for storage nodes to ensure proper NVMEoF connectivity.

 ## Features